 This list is in no way exhaustive, as the demand for trade jobs is growing.
-Each school has their own set of degree or certificate programs.
+Each school has its own set of degree or certificate programs.

-If you’re fresh out of high school and unsure about your career path, a trade school is a good option.
-This option can be faster and overall less expensive than a four-year university.
+A trade school is a good option if you’re fresh out of high school and unsure about your career path.
+This option can be faster and less expensive than a four-year university.

-For adults, vocational schools are perfect for those who want a career change without spending time in a four-year college or university, or they want to enter the workforce after a lengthy hiatus.
-The flexibility of class schedules is attractive to adults who have families and full-time positions.
+For adults, trade schools are perfect for those who want a career change without spending time in a four-year college or university or want to enter the workforce after a lengthy hiatus.
+The flexibility of class schedules is attractive to adults with families and full-time positions.

-Vocational school is also beneficial for those who want more education in their field, or to advance in their skills.
-Before you entertain vocational school, ask your employer if they provide on-the-job training.
+A vocational school also benefits those who want more education in their field or to advance in their skills.
+Before you entertain trade school, ask your employer if they provide on-the-job training.
 Also, find out if they have a tuition reimbursement program.

-Landing a job can be easier after graduation from a vocational school because the skills you will obtain are specific to the trade.
-Many traditional college graduates are finding it finding it difficult to land a training-related job.
+Landing a job can be easier after graduation from a trade school because the skills you will obtain are specific to the trade.
+Many traditional college graduates find it challenging to land a training-related job.
 Jobs considered trades are being added to the job market, making them higher demand opportunities.

 So you want to try vocational school!
 What now?
-Follow these steps to help you find the vocational school that’s right for you.
+Follow these steps to help you find the trade school that’s right for you.

 Decide Your Area of Focus

-If you’re not sure, do some research on some trades or take a career or personality test to see which trade might suit you best.
+If you’re unsure, research some trades or take a career or personality test to see which one might suit you best.